mxm-tr/personal-blog/content/blog/docker_course/0-introduction-play.md

 docker commit ugly-build-v2 ugly-image:v0.2
 ```

-**It means that removed files remain in the underlying layers!
-Removing files in a new layer won't make your image smaller!**
+**It means that removed files remain in the underlying layers! :alert: Removing files in a new layer won't make your image smaller! :alert:**

 ## Share Images with Registries